jamiepoli/bb_chals/f1/README.md

 SCUDERIA FERRARI ES MI RELIGIÓN

-This is a beginner-friendly challenge meant to encourage players to get familiar with client-side APIs.
-There will be many that will pop up in a client-side challenge, and in this case, players ideally will learn about a few very common ones through this challenge.

 No hints will be given unless no one solves this challenge, in which a public hint may be provided.

 If you find the flag, feel free to DM it to me and I can verify.